alwaysmeticulous/meticulous-sdk/packages/recorder-loader/README.md

 # Meticulous Recorder loader

-Utiliy package used to aid the injection of the Meticulous recorder snippet on web apps.
+Utility package used to aid the injection of the Meticulous recorder snippet on web apps.

 ## Installing